Letter of Permission to Drive a Vehicle in Mexico

 A leased vehicle is owned by an institution, which is referred to as the lessor.
 With a leased vehicle you pay, usually monthly, to "borrow" and drive the vehicle.
 If you are leasing a vehicle, then you are referred to as the "lessee."

 For leased vehicles, the title remains in the name of the owner/lessor and since they still own the vehicle, they must provide you permission to drive the vehicle across the border into Mexico.

 Similar to dealing with a lender, you will need proof that you've met your lessor's insurance requirements before getting a letter of permission to take a leased vehicle across the border.

 If you decide to rent a vehicle in the U.S. and drive it in Mexico, you must make sure the rental agency will allow their vehicle to go outside the country.
 If they do, you will need to obtain a letter of permission from the rental agency, so you can legally drive the vehicle in Mexico.

 Rental companies will have insurance requirements, and many offer Mexico insurance.
 Some rental agencies who do not offer Mexico insurance may still allow you to find your own coverage.
 They may even allow you to price hunt to find the best deal.
 However, you will not get a letter of permission, until you meet their Mexico insurance requirements.

 Driving a Friend or Family Members Car

-It is actually pretty common for people to sometimes borrow a friend, or family members car to drive into Mexico.
-In the U.S., simply giving someone verbal permission to drive a vehicle is quite often all that is needed.
-However, if you are driving a borrowed vehicle into Mexico, then you'll have to abide by the rules of the Mexican government.
+It is common for people to borrow a friend or a family members car to drive to Mexico.
+In the U.S. it is an accepted practice to give someone verbal permission to drive your vehicle.
+However, if you are driving a borrowed vehicle in Mexico, you need a notarized letter of permission from the owner to comply with Mexican laws.

-If you are planning to take a company car or a work truck across the border into Mexico, then you will also need to carry a letter of permission from the vehicle owner.
+In the same way you take any vehicle that you do not own to Mexico, if you are planning to take a company car or a work truck across the border into Mexico, you will need a letter of permission from the vehicle owner.

 Illegal Without Written Permission